mathewlowry/myhub-gpt/about/experimental methods.md

 - What is the best Agent Prompt for each task?
 - What is the best Summariser Prompt for capturing the essence of each note?
 - How long should Summary Threshold be?
+- How do these considerations change when I use a GPT instead?

-Moreover, is the best combination of Summariser Prompt, Summary Threshold and Agent Promot good for *all* Collections, or just the one I used in my first round of tests?
+Moreover, is the best combination of Summariser Prompt, Summary Threshold and (Agent Prompt or GPT) good for *all* Collections, or just the one I used in my first round of tests?
 So I need to test all these variables against multiple Collections.

 Hence the name of my first experiment (C-1-S-1-150-P-1): testing Prompt 1 on Collection 1 using Summariser 1 set to a max length of 150 words.
 These files, the resulting responses from ChatGPT and my analyses of them can all be found in [[experiment log]].